 - Weighs 8.37 pounds

-- Cheaper alternative to a Dyson V6 cordless – it’ll cost more than a hundred less than a V6 Absolute
+- A cheaper alternative to a Dyson V6 cordless – it’ll cost more than a hundred less than a V6 Absolute

 - Long 40 minute run time